warmuuh/yaap/README.md

 Yaap is a generic annotation processor for javascript.
 It can be used to implement cross-cutting concerns and inject additional aspect oriented code.

+It supports annotations at class-, function- and parameter-level of javascript objects. (see examples)

 See [Readme](yaap) for more information.